Brainspotting in Walnut Creek & Online in California

 If you have a Brainspotting session, I recommend scheduling the session in the afternoon or evening.
 That way you can rest for the remainder of the day.
 I sometimes also recommend having a 90-minute session for BSP.
 This way we can be sure that there is enough time for you to process and feel settled by the time you leave.

 After a Brainspotting session, most people feel tired and fatigued.
 You may be a little more sensitive to external stimulation than usual.
 You may also feel more in touch with your emotional state, so it can be normal to become easily sad or angry for hours afterwards because your brain is still processing.
-Most people sleep very well the night after a BSP session.
+Most people sleep very well the night after a BSP session, though some may feel a little more stimulated at night.
 I tell my clients to rest after a BSP session and drink lots of water.
 In some cases, I may also tell someone to take it slow before doing an activity, like driving.

 In some cases, clients have reported to leave the session with some muscle tension or a headache.
-This generally doesn’t last long and tends to go away shortly after the session as the brain continues to process.
+If this happens, this generally doesn’t last long and tends to go away shortly after the session as the brain continues to process.

 None of these after-effects are particularly “negative” side effects that are chronic and long-term.
 Rather, these effects are the normal result of processing deep information in the subcortical brain.